July 16, 2018 5 min read

 This lovely couple is people that moved a lot as diplomats do.
 The most important thing they learned on the way is to appreciate a sense of home.
 That's why all the most important objects that mean it are also in Belgrade with them, such as a ceramic table (the one that initiated this creative journey), a beautiful folk craft carpet bought in Sarajevo, as well as the artworks.
 Hopefully, the dinnerware set will be one of those cherished possessions that will see the world!

 The initial brief for me was that they needed a set to match their beautiful table with a ceramic surface and these classy, elegant leather chairs.
 Still, that was something on the surface, the main direction.
 I didn't want to start from there.
 I needed something raw, something personal.
 I wanted to hear the story of these two people.
 I spent hours talking to them about their preferences, lives, aesthetics.

-The keyword for me was learning that the lady was raised in Kenya where she spent the most important part of her life, what it means to her, how it influenced her aesthetics.
+I found it inspiring that the lady was born and raised in Kenya, where she spent the most important part of her life.
+What it means to her, how it influenced her aesthetics were my searches.
 Her family originates from Europe, but only her work brought her here after years of building a relationship with her roots' culture and interweaving it with Africa.

 At one point, we agreed we have something, so I started with making the first samples.
-Good result comes after deep immersion into the task and soaking all the signals that were received without judging it.
+The good result comes after deep immersion into the task and soaking all the received signals without judging them.
 That is where I crossed my old limits.
 I didn't want to be strict and insist on porcelain as the only material.
 Black clay was a perfect match and an obvious solution to support the porcelain.
 The set consists of seven different pieces, and here they are.